tooooolazy/baseapp/baseApp/README.md

     - xxxx.ws: create class WsDataHandler that extends WsBaseDataHandler.
 Also make sure to define generics, 'autowire' its constructor (see DpApp-backend module for example).

 - In Service module:
   - create package 'xxxx.service' and in it 'DataControllerService' class.
 Add Spring annotations '@RestController' and '@RequestMapping("/dcs")'.
-This is where the endpoints are defined.
+This is where the end points are defined.
 It must have at least 'execute' and 'executeUpdate' (the ones declared in DataHandlerClient interface - the class though, is not required to implement that interface).
+These methods use 'OnlineResult' and 'OnlineParams' defined in 'xxxx-common' module.
 See DpApp-service as an example of what the class should contain.
   - in resources folder the following must exist (see related structure and files in DpApp-service module as an example):
     - META-INF folder: where persistence.xml should be located
     - application-context.xml: spring config file